Parenting in KFL&A

 Parent nutrition

-Healthy eating is important for new parents, and if you’re breastfeeding you might feel hungrier and thirstier than usual.
+Healthy eating is important for new parents, and if you’re breastfeeding or chestfeeding you might feel hungrier and thirstier than usual.
 Listen to your body’s signals of hunger and fullness, and aim to eat a little extra food from Canada’s Food Guide each day.
-All women who could become pregnant, or who are pregnant or breastfeeding, should take a daily multivitamin containing 0.4 to 1.0 mg of folic acid.
+All people who could become pregnant, or who are pregnant or breastfeeding (chestfeeding), should take a daily multivitamin containing 0.4 mg (400mcg) of folic acid.

 Adult and baby.